Kashiwazaki-Kariwa Nuclear Power Plant

-The Kashiwazaki-Kariwa Nuclear Power Plant (柏崎刈羽原子力発電所, Kashiwazaki-Kariwa genshiryoku-hatsudensho) is a large, modern (housing the world's first advanced boiling water reactor or ABWR) nuclear power plant on a 4.2 sqkm site.
-The campus spans the towns of Kashiwazaki and Kariwa in Niigata Prefecture, Japan, on the coast of the Sea of Japan, where it gets cooling water.
+The Kashiwazaki-Kariwa Nuclear Power Plant (柏崎刈羽原子力発電所, Kashiwazaki-Kariwa genshiryoku-hatsudensho) is a large nuclear power plant on a 4.2 sqkm site spanning the towns of Kashiwazaki and Kariwa in Niigata Prefecture, Japan, on the coast of the Sea of Japan.
+It is the first nuclear power plant in the world to use an advanced boiling water reactor.
 The plant is owned and operated by Tokyo Electric Power Company (TEPCO), and it is the largest nuclear generating station in the world by net electrical power rating.

 On 16 July 2007, the Chūetsu offshore earthquake took place, with its epicenter located only 19 km from the plant.
 The earthquake registered M_{w} 6.6, ranking it among the strongest earthquakes to occur in the immediate range of a nuclear power plant.
 This shook the plant beyond design basis and initiated an extended shutdown for inspection, which indicated that greater earthquake-proofing was needed before the operation could be resumed.
 The plant was completely shut down for 21 months following the earthquake.
 Unit 7 was restarted after seismic upgrades on 19 May 2009, followed later by units 1, 5, and 6.
 (Units 2, 3, and 4 were not restarted by the time of the March 2011 earthquake.)

 The four restarted and operating units at the plant were not affected by the 11 March 2011 earthquake, but thereupon all units were shut down to carry out safety improvements.
-TEPCO regained permission to restart units 6 and 7 from the Nuclear Regulation Authority (NRA) in 2017, but throughout 2023, all units remained idle.
-In December 2023, the NRA finally approved the reloading of fuel at the plant, citing improvements in the safety management system.
-As of 2024, TEPCO is seeking permission from local authorities to restart the plant again.
+TEPCO regained permission to restart units 6 and 7 from the Nuclear Regulation Authority (NRA) in 2017.
+In December 2023, the NRA approved the reloading of fuel at the plant, citing improvements in the safety management system.
+TEPCO first restarted Unit 6 in January 2026 only to take it offline twice due to an alarm and later a repairs, and was subsequently restarted, entering commercial operations on 16 April 2026.

 Reactors

 There are seven reactor units spread across the campus coast line.
-Numbering starts at Unit 1 with the south-most unit through Unit 4, then there is a large green space in between Unit 4 and 7, then it continues with Units 6 and 5.
+Numbering starts with the southern-most unit, Unit 1, then north through Unit 4.
+There is a large green space between Unit 4 and Unit 7.
+Number continues northward with Unit 7, Unit 6, and Unit 5.

-The Kashiwazaki-Kariwa Nuclear Power Plant, a nuclear plant with seven units, the largest single nuclear power station in the world, was completely shut down for 21 months following an earthquake in 2007.